ricsanfre/fluxcd-test/README.md

 - Provide values.yaml files from configMaps, using Kustomize's configMap generator.
 - Base and Overlay values.yaml file
 - Config Maps are suffixed with a hashe code over its content.
-	- if configMap content is changed, name is also changed forcing the re-deploy of all resources using that configMap
+	- if configMap content is changed, name is also changed forcing the re-deploy of all resources using that configMap.

-### Boilerplate
+### Scaffold a new flux-cd application

-For generating automatically a a structure for a new application automatically from a structure application
+For scaffolding automatically out a new application from a template defined in a set of files and folders, a tool like [boilerplate](https://github.com/gruntwork-io/boilerplate) from gruntwork-io can be used.

+The basic idea behind Boilerplate is that you create a template folder that contains:

+- A `boilerplate.yml` file that configures the template, such as the input variables to gather from the user.
+- Any number of other files and folders that generate the code you want, using Go templating syntax to fill in those input variables where necessary, do loops, do conditionals, and so on.

 Install [boilerplate](https://github.com/gruntwork-io/boilerplate) from gruntwork-io